The Long Gameplan and The Short Gameplan

 Deepening your professional reputation is a short-term and long-term goal; it isn’t only a matter of ‘years in the game.’

-Would you rather hire a med-legal expert who’s testified 1000 times or 3?
-Licensed 5 years or 20?
-You might assume many years in practice, and experience on the stand, are the most important to being an effective and sought-after expert.
-You may also believe a forensic practice can’t be built any faster than the years accumulate.
-Of course, experience and long-acquired expertise are golden in the field of a forensic psychiatrist or psychologist, or any expert witness for that matter.
-That’s your long game.
-Your short-term gameplan doesn’t wait for years to pass.
-If you don’t have a lot of experience, we start with what you already know to relay advantages that outweigh a lack of experience.
-If you have strong expertise and experience, we work with you to optimize your strengths on a broader stage.
+Would you rather hire a med-legal expert who’s testified 1000 times, or 3?
+Licensed 5 years, or 20?
+You might assume that many years in practice, and experience on the stand, are the most important to being an effective and sought-after expert.
+You might also believe a forensic practice can’t be built any faster than the accumulation of years in the field.
+Of course, experience and long-acquired expertise are golden.
+Certainly that’s your long game.

-What you lack in years of experience, or what you lack in years of experience in a specific area of your profession, can be balanced with compensating factors.
-When we tease out those compensating factors, we are here to help get out the message.
+What you lack in years of experience can be balanced with compensating factors.
+When we tease out those compensating factor, the next step is making a communication strategy.
 Here’s a shortlist, followed by a more detailed discussion.

 Let’s imagine attorneys find Expert “Smith” online.
 It appears Expert Smith has been a practicing forensic psychologist for 20 years and has testified hundreds of times.
 Expert Smith’s website and a testimonial or two praise him for thoroughness and sound reasoning.
 In the absence of anything to the contrary, attorneys assume “thoroughness” means Expert Smith can be counted on to read the records closely and find what is relevant, however well-buried.
 Also in the absence of anything to the contrary, attorneys assume Expert Smith is persuasive and at ease on the stand as a result of all that time spent there (100 times!).
 Expert Smith is clearly at the top of his profession, attorneys think.
 Yet his bedside manner leaves something to be desired.
 His report is full of awkwardly worded, contradictory statements, or simply confusing conclusions.
 Dates don’t line up and the word “Draft” is embedded in the final report.
 Look hard enough and you might find that well-founded opinion.
 This goes far deeper than copy-editing.